dhina016/dockerscanner/README.md

 # Docker Misconfig Scanner

-Docker Misconfig Scanner is a tool to find unauthenticated Docker registry API for misconfigurations, downloads blobs for a specified repository and tag, and stores them in a directory.
+Docker Misconfig Scanner is a tool that find unauthenticated Docker registry API for misconfigurations, downloads blobs for a specified repository and tag, and stores them in a directory.
 The script prompts the user for the API endpoint URL, target repository, target tag, and output directory.

 ## Installation